Snowman, the studio behind Alto’s Adventure and others, launches a kids app company, Pok Pok – TechCrunch

 For the time being, Pok Pok is self-funded thanks to Snowman’s success on other fronts, which not only includes the Alto’s series, but also Apple Arcade’s Where Cards Fall and Skate City, both of which are now expanding to PC and console.
 The company is also working on DISTANT, a collaboration with Slingshot and Satchel.

-Pok Pok Playroom, which is aimed at kids ages 2 to 6, will be the first title to go live from Pok Pok, arriving on May 20th.
+Pok Pok Playroom, which is aimed at kids ages two to six, will be the first title to go live from Pok Pok, arriving on May 20.
 The app itself will initially contain six “digital toys,” so to speak, which encourage kids to creatively play.
 These toys also grow with the child as they age up.

 For example, a stacking blocks toy could appeal to toddlers who just want to move the shapes around, but an older child might build a town with them.
 A drawing toy can encourage scribbles at younger ages or become a real canvas for art when the child is older.
-There’s also a calming toy called “musical blobs” that’s sort of like a lava lamp with differently-shaped that bounce around and respond to touches.
+There’s also a calming toy called “musical blobs” that’s sort of like a lava lamp with differently shaped blobs that bounce around and respond to touches.

 All the toys are designed to be open-ended — there’s no right or wrong way to use them.
 And Pok Pok Playroom is not a game.
 There are no levels to beat or objectives to achieve.
 There’s nothing to buy.